 Roy Guyton, who created the websites for the NEH Institutes on George Washington and Thomas Jefferson, as well as the website for the 2014 Seminar, will design, maintain and enhance the website for this Seminar.
-It will include a program description, biographical information about the project director and guest speakers, a bibliography, the syllabus, and eventual posting of participant papers.
-It will allow participants to continue their conversation about philosophers of education after the conclusion of the Seminar.
+The site will include a description of the program, the syllabus, a bibliography, and biographical information about the Project Director, Participant Coordinator, and guest speakers.
+At the conclusion of the Seminar, participants' papers will be posted on the site, allowing teachers to continue their conversations about philosophers of education and to share their insights with their school colleagues in their home states.